Jonahjohnzon/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond :This is a script that sets the permission to the file hello 9-John_Doe : This is a script that sets the mode of the file hello to -rwxr-x-wx 10-mirror_permissions : This is  a script that sets the mode of the file hello the same as olleh’s mode
+8-James_Bond :This is a script that sets the permission to the file hello 9-John_Doe : This is a script that sets the mode of the file hello to -rwxr-x-wx 10-mirror_permissions : This is  a script that sets the mode of the file hello the same as olleh’s mode 11-directories_permissions : This is a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.